THIS Trip INCLUDES:

 What AKTG provides: Hardtail mountain bike, helmet, lightweight rain jacket, biking gloves.
 Our bikes do not have clip in pedals.
 If you prefer a full suspension mountain bike we can provide one for the trip at an additional cost.

-Level 1 - - BEGINNER: I can ride a bike, use hand breaks, and shift but this will be my first ever mountain bike ride.
-Yay!
+Level 1 - - NEWBIE: I can ride a bike, use hand breaks and shift, but I have never ridden a mountain bike before.

-Level 2 - - BEGINNER: Flat or downhill is best.
+Level 2 - - BEGINNER: I have limited experience and I mountain bike 1 -2 times a year.
 I am a beginner when it comes to skill, technique and ability.
-I have limited experience and ride 1 -2 times a year.
+I bike on flat hard packed / dirt trails.

-Level 3 - - ADVANCED BEGINNER: I mountain bike a few times a year.
-I prefer wide dirt trails.
-I'm not particularly comfortable with long climbs or steep downhills.
-Singletrack - what is singletrack?
+Level 3 - - NOVICE: I mountain bike a few times a year.
+I prefer wide dirt trails (atv trails or doubletrack).
+I don't yet have the skills and confidence to ride terrain with roots, rocks, tight corners, tight trees Singletrack - what is singletrack?

-Level 4 - - LOW INTERMEDIATE: I ride a few times a month.
+Level 4 - - STRONG NOVICE: I mountain bike a few times a month.
 I enjoy smooth mellow singletrack.
 Trees often feel tight, climbs come too quick to shift and I have to walk sometimes, and the obstacles have me a bit surprised.

-Level 6 - - ADVANCED INTERMEDIATE: I ride 2-3 times a week.
-I'm pretty good on longer climbs.
-I'm willing to try more technical features such as rocks or roots (up to 6 inches) and I like to push myself when on a bike.
-In bike parks, I am comfortable on all green trails and blue trails.
-I anticipate hills by shifting gears often and smoothly.
+Level 6 - - STRONG INTERMEDIATE: I ride 2-3 times a week.
+I am comfortable riding a variety of singletrack which may include tight trees, mud, loose rocks and sand and are comfortable doing so on more challenging terrain.
+I am comfortable and confident with a front wheel lift and rear wheel lift to get up and over larger obstacles (up to 6 inches) such as roots and rocks that are not rollable.
+I am confident and successful executing the following bike handling skills on a variety of singletrack: I anticipate hills by shifting gears often and smoothly.
 I shift my body weight forward in efforts to keep traction on my front wheel when climbing.
 Descending, I am comfortable and balanced standing up off my seat and can maintain level pedals for the entire descent.
 I am comfortable with speed and letting go of my brakes as long as I can see the exit or end of the descent.
 I use momentum to climb rolling terrain and am comfortable using both the front and back breaks when required.
 I understand effective cornering techniques although still need to work on my timing and coordination.

 Level 7 - - ADVANCED: I consider myself to be a strong rider.
 I ride at least 2-3 times a week and rides can be 3-5 hours.
 I enjoy long climbs and technical features.
 I'm very comfortable with singletrack which may include tight trees, mud, loose rocks and sand and am comfortable doing so on aggressive terrain with little breaking.
 I can hop over obstacles such as small roots and rocks that less advanced riders may wheel lift over.
 I can anticipate the need to shift gears for hills often and smoothly.
 I use my breaks sparingly and am open to taking some air off rocks and roots.
 I am comfortable leaning my bike through corners and exit with acceleration.